MengXiangxi/BLOG/_posts/2021-07-06-PET-dynamics-roadmap.md

 - **Basic Sciences of Nuclear Medicine**, edited by Magdy M. Khalil, Springer, 2011.

-Chapter 16 of this book, "Tracer Kinetic Modeling: Basics and Concepts", by Kjell Erlandsson from University College of London.
+Chapter 16 of this book, "Tracer Kinetic Modeling: Basics and Concepts", by Kjell Erlandsson from University College of London, concisely summarized several major concepts and models in kinetic modeling.
+It goes through the basic derivative equations that describe the behavior of the tracers in the compartments.
+Nicely written reference.

+Chapter 17 of this book, "Tracer Kinetic Modeling: Methodology and Applications", by M'hamed Bentourkia from Université de Sherbrooke, Canada, focuses on the practical aspects of dynamic PET and kinetic modeling studies.
+It also briefly introduced the spectral analysis.

 - **Emission Tomography: The Fundamentals of PET and SPECT**, edited by Miles N. Wernick and John N. Aarsvold, Elsevier, 2004.